SenthilNayagan/senthilnayagan.net/src/_posts/tech/ai/introduction-to-ai/2024-06-24-starting-with-ai-a-beginners-journey-into-ai-part-1/index.md

 Here’s how RAG works:

-1. **Retrieval Component**: When a query is made, the model first retrieves a set of relevant documents or pieces of information from a pre-defined knowledge base or corpus.
+1. **Retrieval component**: When a query is made, the model first retrieves a set of relevant documents or pieces of information from a pre-defined knowledge base or corpus.
 This is often done using information retrieval techniques like TF-IDF, BM25, or dense vector search with embeddings.

-2. **Generation Component**: The retrieved documents are then passed along with the original query to a generative model.
+2. **Generation component**: The retrieved documents are then passed along with the original query to a generative model.
 The generative model (like a transformer-based model) uses this additional context to produce a more accurate and informed response.

 Having said that, RAG models use a hybrid approach.
 They first retrieve relevant text snippets from a database or corpus using a retrieval algorithm, and these retrieved snippets are then provided as input to a generation model, which generates new text that is influenced and informed by the retrieved snippets.